1 out of 9 in Darjeeling Pulbazar # 1 out of 25 in West Bengal # 1 out of 15 in Ilam # 1 out of 6 in Singalila National Park

-Sandakphu or Sandakfu or Sandakpur (3636 m; 11,941 ft) is the highest peak in the district of Ilam, Nepal and West Bengal, India.
-It is the highest point of the Singalila Ridge in Darjeeling district on the West Bengal-Nepal border.
-The peak is located at the edge of the Singalila National Park and has a small village on the summit with a few hostels.
+Sandakphu or Sandakpur (3636 m; 11,930 ft) is a mountain peak in the Singalila Ridge on the border between India and Nepal.
+It is the highest point of the ridge and of the state of West Bengal, India.
+The peak is located at the edge of the Singalila National Park and has a small village on the summit with a few hotels.
 Four of the five highest peaks in the world, Everest, Kangchenjunga, Lhotse and Makalu can be seen from its summit.
 It also affords a pristine view of the entire Kangchenjunga Range.
+Sandakphu is also known as the land of poisonous flowers.

 There's a hiking trail (T2) leading to the summit.